Boeing 747: Commercial service

-After the aircraft's introduction with Pan Am in 1970, other airlines that had bought the 747 to stay competitive began to put their own 747s into service.
 Boeing estimated that half of the early 747 sales were to airlines desiring the aircraft's long range rather than its payload capacity.
 While the 747 had the lowest potential operating cost per seat, this could only be achieved when the aircraft was fully loaded; costs per seat increased rapidly as occupancy declined.
 A moderately loaded 747, one with only 70 percent of its seats occupied, used more than 95 percent of the fuel needed by a fully occupied 747.
-Nonetheless, many flag-carriers purchased the 747 due to its prestige "even if it made no sense economically" to operate.
-During the 1970s and 1980s, over 30 regularly scheduled 747s could often be seen at John F. Kennedy International Airport.
+Nonetheless, many flag-carriers purchased the 747 due to its prestige, "even if it made no sense economically" to operate.